dhutapratama/docs/cache.md

 <a name="redis"></a>
 #### Redis

-Before using a Redis cache with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
-[Laravel Sail](/docs/{{version}}/sail) already includes this extension.
-In addition, official Laravel deployment platforms such as [Laravel Forge](https://forge.laravel.com) and [Laravel Vapor](https://vapor.laravel.com) have the PhpRedis extension installed by default.
+Before using a Redis cache with Lets, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
+[Lets Sail](/docs/{{version}}/sail) already includes this extension.
+In addition, official Lets deployment platforms such as [Lets Forge](https://forge.laravel.com) and [Lets Vapor](https://vapor.laravel.com) have the PhpRedis extension installed by default.

-For more information on configuring Redis, consult its [Laravel documentation page](/docs/{{version}}/redis#configuration).
+For more information on configuring Redis, consult its [Lets documentation page](/docs/{{version}}/redis#configuration).

 <a name="dynamodb"></a>
 #### DynamoDB